HeruAryasuta/HeruAryasuta/README.md

 ## Hello there! <img src="https://media.tenor.com/DLWGvDkhhyMAAAAi/gray-hair-big-eyes.gif" width="31px">

-I'm Heru Aryasuta, a tech enthusiast on a journey at Malikussaleh University, unwrapping the world of Information Systems.
+I'm Heru Aryasuta, a technology enthusiast currently fully immersed in the world of Android Native app development with Kotlin.
+I'm on an exciting journey of exploration in this enthusiastic environment.

-## Let's Get Connected 🌐
+## Let's Connect 🌐

 <img height="21" width="21" align="center" src="https://cdn.simpleicons.org/facebook/white" /><a href="https://www.facebook.com/heru.aryasuta.58"> Find me on Facebook</a>